MCB trip curve types explained: How to choose between B, C, D, K, and Z

 One of the critical criteria when selecting miniature circuit breakers is their trip curve.
 Awareness of these curves will help you select the right breakers for your applications, and diagnose potential nuisance tripping issues.

-Trip curve origins
+Trip curve types compared

-K: Trips at 10 to 14 times rated current.
+Trips at 10 to 14 times rated current.
 Suitable for loads with high inrush currents, mostly for use with motors and transformers.

-Referring back to the “Comparison of all IEC trip curves” graph, you can see that higher currents trigger more rapid trips.
+Referring to the “Comparison of all IEC trip curves” graph, you can see that higher currents trigger more rapid trips.

 The ability to tolerate inrush current is an important consideration in trip-curve selection.
 Certain loads, notably motors and transformers, experience a momentary change in current, the inrush current, at contact closure.
 Faster protective devices, like a B-trip curve, would see this inrush as a fault and open the circuit.
 For these types of loads, trip curves with a higher magnetic tripping point, either D or K, can “ride through” the momentary inrush of current, protecting the circuit without nuisance tripping.

-Choosing the right trip curve
+Choosing the right curve for your panel

 The availability of a range of trip curves and options for different current levels within each range enables selection of an appropriate breaker to protect a variety of loads in various applications.